When it comes to how to plan writing a story, there are many paths we can follow. But for some of us, those doors may seem unappealing altogether.

 About The Author

-Andrea Turrentine is an US expat living in Japan.
+Andrea Turrentine is a US ex-pat living in Japan.
 She enjoys writing fantasy novels, screenwriting and eating yummy foods.

 Instagram – dancsamba